| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday June 23, 2010

 Vice President of Government Relations Chandler Goule expressed NFU's

+disappointment and said farmers are getting impatient.
 According to Goule, further delay continues to impede real energy solutions from U.S. farms and ranches.
 It also delays the creation of thousands of U.S. jobs and the reduction of the nation's dependence on fossil fuels.
 Considering the administration talks so adamantly about the benefits of domestic, renewable fuels - Senators Grassley, Thune, Johanns and Bond write that it's hard to understand how they can allow such delay and inaction. | |

-Cherokee Wheat Trial Reflects Drought Conditions ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Two things
+| Cherokee Wheat Trial Reflects Drought Conditions ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Two things

 jump out at us when we review the Cherokee Wheat Variety Trial that has